Nikon D5500 vs D7200

-The Nikon D5500 and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in January 2015 and March 2015.
+The Nikon D5500 and the Nikon D7200 are two digital cameras that were announced, respectively, in January 2015 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 The physical size and weight of the Nikon D5500 and the Nikon D7200 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (21 percent) than the Nikon D5500.
 Moreover, the D7200 is substantially heavier (82 percent) than the D5500.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.